emilhelgren/feature-driven-trading-of-wind-power-and-hydrogen/README.md

 # Feature-driven trading of wind and hydrogen

 This repository contains the entire code-base associated with the Master thesis "Feature-driven trading of wind and hydrogen" by Emil Helgren at the Technical University of Denmark (DTU), February 2023.
+The full thesis report can be found in the root of this repository.

 ## Guide to the code